LukasRoom/SuperADD/README.md

 ## Dependencies
 For a full list of all dependencies, please refer to the `./pyproject.toml`, `./utils/pyproject.toml`, and `./tracks/industrial/pyproject.toml` files.
-Additionally, the execution depends on the provided DINOv3 model weights.
+Additionally, the execution depends on the installed DINOv3 model weights.

 ## Citation
 To cite this work, please use: